 - maintain a shopping basket or booking form

 - after member login, to access member only information or receive member only privileges.

 Session cookies are stored only temporarily during a browsing session.
 No information about you is stored in the session cookie and it is deleted automatically as soon as you close the browser window to leave the site.

 This type of cookie is saved on your computer for a fixed period (usually a year or longer) and is not deleted when the browser is closed.
 Persistent cookies are used where we need to know who you are for more than one browsing session.
 For example, this type of cookie is used to store your preferences, so that they are remembered for the next visit.

 Third party cookies

-If you want to find out more about how to control your cookies please visit the links below depending on the web browser you use.
-However, please do remember if you choose not to receive cookies at any time, the CIPS website may not function properly and certain services will not be provided, spoiling your experience of the website.
+If you want to find out more about how to control your cookies please visit the links below depending on the web browser that you use.
+However, please remember that if you choose not to receive cookies at any time, the CIPS website may not function properly and certain services will not be provided which may affect your experience of the website.